Skip to main content

 3

-• Letters Testamentary or Letters of Administration (for probated estates)
+• Letters Testamentary or Letters of Administration (for accounts with no survivorship or POD designation)

-• Small estate affidavit (where applicable by state law)
+• Small estate affidavit (where applicable under the law of the state where the account is based)

 4

-Bank will process the claim and release funds according to account ownership type
+Bank will process the claim and release funds according to the account registration and applicable state law

 Required Documents